-This theorem can be compared with theorem \ref{dinok}.
-First, theorem \ref{dinok2} replaces $\beta\eta$-dinaturality with $\beta$-dinaturality, so it can be seen as a slight refinement of theorem \ref{dinok}.
-Indeed theorem \ref{dinok}, as shown in subsection \ref{sec61}, only shows that typable terms are $\beta\eta$-dinatural.
-While theorem \ref{dinok} is proved by a categorial argument, theorem \ref{dinok2} exploits syntactic dinaturality and the abstraction theorem for parametricity.
+This theorem can be compared with Theorem \ref{dinok}.
+First, in Theorem \ref{dinok2} $\beta\eta$-dinaturality is replaced by $\beta$-dinaturality, so it can be seen as a slight refinement of Theorem \ref{dinok}.
+Moreover, while Theorem \ref{dinok} is proved by a categorial argument, Theorem \ref{dinok2} exploits syntactic dinaturality and the $\Cl$-invariance theorem.

-We show now how to use theorem \ref{dinatural} to obtain a completeness argument.
-We exploit a result in \cite{FSCD2017} which shows syntactic dinaturality captures typability for simple types:
+We now deduce a second completeness argument from Theorem \ref{dinatural}.
+We exploit the following result from \cite{FSCD2017}: